Cray-HPE/docs-csm/troubleshooting/known_issues/ncn_resource_checks.md

-# Known issues with NCN resource checks
+# Known Issues With NCN Resource Checks

 ## `pods_not_running`